-The first is medical management using steroid nasal sprays which can be prescribed as young as 2 years of age.
-This medication has been shown to shrink the adenoid tissue over 2-3 months.
-Read a research abstract here and Cochrane review here.
+The first is medical management using steroid nasal sprays which can be prescribed as young as 2 years of age as well as a prescription for singulair (montelukast).
+These medications have been shown to shrink the adenoid tissue over 2-3 months.
+Read a research abstract here, Cochrane review here, and meta-analysis here.

 The second option is surgically removing the adenoids (adenoidectomy).
 This surgery is performed outpatient under general anesthesia and takes about 10 minutes to perform.
 It is performed through the mouth so there are no incisions made on the face, nose, or neck.
 The adenoids are removed by several different methods depending on the surgeon and may involve use of electro-cautery ablation or curette.
 Watch a video here of an adenoidectomy being performed by suction cauterization.
 Coblation may also be used in some situations as depicted in the illustration below.
 Recovery is generally fairly quick (~3-5 days).

 For more information on tonsillectomy, click here.